InterContinental Maldives Maamunagau Resort

 Marine programming runs through the on-property dive team plus the in-house marine biologist; the work is genuine rather than headline-pillar.
 The two-side-of-the-island configuration produces the practical operational discipline of monitoring two reef sectors (the family-side lagoon edge plus The Retreat's adults-only side) rather than one consolidated reef.

-What is absent: a property-specific carbon levy line on the guest bill, an audited annual impact report at the Soneva framework depth, or a community-island NGO partnership at the deep-engagement scale.
-The work is operational standard rather than the marketing pillar.
+What is absent: a carbon-levy line on the guest bill, an audited annual impact report at the Soneva level, or a community-island NGO partnership at the deep-engagement scale.
+The work is operational standard, not a marketing pillar.

-For multi-generational parties wanting both family-friendly and adults-only access on the same property, IHG loyalty travellers leveraging InterContinental brand-tier benefits, families with school-age children wanting the Planet Trekkers programme depth at IHG chain-luxury polish, and travellers prioritising the 35-minute seaplane transfer at the operationally smoothest end of the Raa window, InterContinental Maldives Maamunagau Resort is the right answer in Raa Atoll.
-The 81 villas across beach and over-water categories, the two-side-of-the-island layout splitting the main family-resort and The Retreat adults-only sub-property, the Planet Trekkers kids' programme, the IHG Green Engage framework, and the 35-minute Trans Maldivian seaplane transfer are the headline features.
-The mid-scale 81-villa inventory above the boutique alternatives, the chain-luxury polish sitting below the LVMH-Maison tier, and the sustainability reporting that does not match the Soneva framework are the honest trade-offs.
+For multi-generational parties who want both family-friendly and adults-only access on one property, IHG loyalty travellers using their InterContinental-tier benefits, families with school-age children wanting Planet Trekkers depth at IHG chain-luxury polish, and travellers who want the 35-minute seaplane at the smooth end of the Raa window, InterContinental Maldives Maamunagau Resort is the right answer in Raa Atoll.
+The 81 villas across beach and over-water categories, the two-side layout splitting the main family resort from the adults-only Retreat, the Planet Trekkers kids' programme, the IHG Green Engage framework, and the 35-minute Trans Maldivian seaplane are the headline draws.
+The mid-scale 81-villa count above the boutique alternatives, the chain-luxury polish below the LVMH-Maison tier, and sustainability reporting short of the Soneva framework are the honest trade-offs.

 Gallery